victorgomezluque/Atico-FS/wp-content/plugins/copy-delete-posts/readme.txt

 = Is this plugin GDPR friendly? =
 Copy Delete Posts WordPress plugin doesn’t store any site visitor information so it is completely GDPR friendly.

+= ACF incompatibility =
+ACF is not fully supported by Copy Delete Post, as ACF is something more than a simple post.
+The plugin can only cop native posts and pages ( that are aligned with WordPress standards ).
+ACF does not stick with these standards as they put multiple posts attached to one post ID, which is visible on the list, while others are hidden.
+So it’s tricky but our co founder is working on adding ACF plugin in the future ( c priority ).

 = Is the plugin also available in my language? =
 So far we have translated the plugin into these languages: